-The U.S. Department of Veterans Affairs (VA) provides disability compensation for military personnel that is service connected.
+The VA provides disability compensation for military personnel that is service connected.
 The VA certifies all members as "permanently and totally disabled."
 However, this determination does not mean that a recipient is unemployable.
 In general, there is no limit on the amount of revenue a disabled veteran can earn.
 The amount of disability compensation is based on the degree of disability.
-Consequently, since the VA does not determine whether a member is "permanently and totally disabled" as defined for homestead exemption purposes, a VA disability determination letter will not satisfy the requirements for the homestead exemption.
+Consequently, since the VA does not determine whether a member is "permanently and totally disabled" as defined for homestead exemption purposes, a VA disability determination letter will not satisfy the requirements for the homestead exemption under the standard disability provision.
 The applicant must, therefore, get a physician's or psychologist's signature on the certificate of disability for the homestead exemption application, DTE Form 105E.